awsdocs/aws-control-tower-guide/doc_source/customize-landing-zone.md

 + **Extend your network architecture** – You can deploy customized network architectures that improve and protect your connectivity, such as a transit gateway\.

 ## Additional CfCT examples<a name="cfct-examples"></a>
-+ An example networking use case with *Customizations for AWS Control Tower* \(CfCT\) is given in the AWS Architecture blog post, [Deploy consistent DNS with AWS Service Catalog and AWS Control Tower customizations](http://aws.amazon.com/blogs/architecture/deploy-consistent-dns-with-aws-service-catalog-and-aws-control-tower-customizations/)\.
++ An example networking use case with *Customizations for AWS Control Tower* \(CfCT\) is given in the AWS Architecture blog post, [Deploy consistent DNS with Service Catalog and AWS Control Tower customizations](http://aws.amazon.com/blogs/architecture/deploy-consistent-dns-with-aws-service-catalog-and-aws-control-tower-customizations/)\.
 + A specific example [related to CfCT and Amazon GuardDuty](https://github.com/aws-samples/aws-security-reference-architecture-examples/tree/main/aws_sra_examples/solutions/guardduty/guardduty_org/customizations_for_aws_control_tower) is available on GitHub in the [`aws-samples` repository](https://github.com/aws-samples/aws-security-reference-architecture-examples)\.
 + Additional code examples regarding CfCT are available as part of the AWS Security Reference Architecture, in the [`aws-samples` repository](https://github.com/aws-samples/aws-security-reference-architecture-examples)\.
 Many of these examples contain sample `manifest.yaml` files in a directory named `customizations_for_aws_control_tower`\.